safe-ride-AI/unsafe-passenger-detection/functionalReq.md

 ---

 ## FR6 — Violation Data Capture
-For each detected overcrowding violation, the system shall capture:
+For each detected violation, the system shall capture:
 - Snapshot of the overcrowded vehicle
 - Timestamp of detection
 - GPS or camera location